openid/Identity-Proofing-Extension/openid-ida-identity-proofing-extension-1_0.md

 Some credential formats enables claims to carry cryptographic evidence generated at issuance or presentation time.
 The  purpose of these cryptographic protections is to enable a Relying Party to:

-- independently re-verify the Issuer’s signature (or equivalent structure),
+- independently verify the Issuer’s signature (or equivalent structure),
 - confirm device-bound presentation where applicable, and
 - retain verifiable evidence for non-repudiation.